Purchasing A Computer System

 A hard drive is the physical location where programs and data are stored.
 It is located inside your computer system.
 The storage capacity of a drive is measured in megabytes (MBs) or gigabytes (GBs).
 One megabyte is equal to approximately 1,048,576 bytes.
 One gigabyte is equal to a billion bytes.
 One byte is equivalent to one character or one space.
 Thus, a document containing 10 characters, 5 spaces, and no formatting codes is roughly equal to 15 bytes in size.

-Which drive type your computer can handle is mother board dependent.
-Older mother boards only support IDE, while some newer mother boards support both or only SATA.
+The drive type your computer can handle is system board dependent.
+Older system boards only support HDDs, while some newer system boards support both HDDs and SSDs or only SSDs.

 Be sure to get the biggest hard drive that you can afford.
-The cost of a hard drive is now under $100 for a 500 gigabyte drive.
-Be sure to get a minimum hard drive of 500 gigabytes, a larger one if possible.
+The cost of a hard drive is now under $100 for a 1 terabyte drive.
+Be sure to get a minimum hard drive of 1 terabyte, a larger one if possible.
 Computer software programs are always getting larger and more sophisticated.
-The newer software suites can now take up well over 300 megabytes of space.
-Not too mention if you plan on using a digital camera or download music, your hard disk can fill up quickly.
+The newer software suites can now take up well over 4 gigabytes of space.
+Not to mention if you plan on using a digital camera or downloading music and videos, your hard disk can fill up quickly.

 Video Display